worldbank/dime-github-trainings/GitHub-trainings/Intro-Git-GitHub-Contributor/jupyter-repo-setup/repo-content-files/README.md

 but after this training you will know how to contribute to a repository.

-The training is designed for someone joining a team that is already using Git/GitHub, or that is about to start, and has a team member that is experience with GitHub workflows.
+The training is designed for someone joining a team that is already using Git/GitHub, or that is about to start, and has a team member that is experienced with GitHub workflows.
 This training will not teach you how to create a repository, how to set up work flows and best practices for a team using Git/GitHub, or how to solve conflicts etc. in a repository.